HindujaB/siddhi-io-prometheus-original/docs/api/1.0.0-SNAPSHOT.md

     </tr>
     <tr>
         <td style="vertical-align: top">server.url</td>
-        <td style="vertical-align: top; word-wrap: break-word">This parameter specifies the url where the http server will be initiated to expose metrics.
+        <td style="vertical-align: top; word-wrap: break-word">This parameter specifies the url where the http server will be initiated to expose metrics for 'server', 'passThrough' publish modes.
 This url must be previously defined in prometheus configuration file as a target.
-By default, the http server will be initiated at'http://localhost:9080'</td>
+By default, the http server will be initiated at 'http://localhost:9080'.</td>
         <td style="vertical-align: top">http://localhost:9080</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>